smridhgupta/alpha-wpes/README.md

 # alpha-wpes

-Alpha Windows Privilege Escalation Suite is not detected as malicious by Windows Defender or any other AV.
+Alpha Windows Privilege Escalation Suite is not detected malicious by Windows Defender or any other AV.

 # Features